-These new bills, HB 887 and SB 292 only add the following:
+These new bills, HB 887 and SB 292 only add the following

-Adverse Possession: Requires person seeking property by adverse possession to send to property owner of record copy of return filed with property appraiser; requires property appraiser to cancel return if person does not submit proof of mailing; provides exception.
+Requires person seeking property by adverse possession to send to property owner of record copy of return filed with property appraiser; requires property appraiser to cancel return if person does not submit proof of mailing; provides exception.

 This is a start, but clearly does not go far enough in abolishing legalized land theft.